 The Steps to Buying a Home

 How much of a home can you afford to buy?
 This is one of the most important steps in buying a home.
 All too often, an anxious buyer will begin to look for a home without knowing what he or she can comfortably afford.
-By speaking to someone who is knowledgeable in the area of real estate financing and by obtaining a pre-approval from a lending institution, big disappointments can be avoided when the buyer begins to look for a home within his or her price range.
+By speaking to someone who is knowledgeable in real estate financing and obtaining a pre-approval from a lending institution, big disappointments can be avoided when the buyer begins to look for a home within his or her price range.
 During the pre-approval process, the buyer will learn the mortgage amount that can be obtained and then know how much of a home he or she can afford to purchase.
-If you refer to information under Financing within this website, you will gain a brief overview to the different types of financing options available today.
-There are certainly going to be additional ways to finance a home, beyond what is listed on this site, but this should give a good starting point to understanding real estate financing.
+If you refer to information under Financing within this website, you will briefly overview the different types of financing options available today.
+There are certainly going to be additional ways to finance a home beyond what is listed on this site, but this should give a good starting point to understanding real estate financing.

 STEP TWO: LOCATION:

 Determining where you want to live.
-By the time one reach step two, one should know how much money he or she can afford to spend.
+By the time one reaches step two, one should know how much money he or she can afford to spend.
 Now it is important to determine where one wishes to live.
-If you can afford to spend $50,000 for home then you should begin to look for homes within the various neighborhoods that have that price range of homes available.
-If you are hoping to find a home worth $50,000.00 in a neighborhood where the homes sell for $200,000.00 then you will probably never find a home.
+If you can afford to spend $50,000 for a home, you should begin to look for homes within the various neighborhoods with that price range of homes available.
+If you are hoping to find a home worth $50,000.00 in a neighborhood where the homes sell for $200,000.00, then you will probably never find a home.
 Sometimes one will find a home at a much lower price than the going prices in a neighborhood, but often, that property will be in need of renovation or have a serious problem attached to the home.
 Once you find the neighborhoods which match your price range, you may want to look at the various conveniences offered within each of the different locations.

 STEP THREE: SALES ASSOCIATE:

 Selecting a sales associate to work with while buying your home is another step in the buying process.
 Before you conduct any substantive discussions with a sales associate, it is important for you to understand the various agency options available to you.
-Often today, many buyers choose to have the sales associate which he or she is working with represent them throughout the transaction.
+Today, many buyers choose to have the sales associate which they are working represent them throughout the transaction.
 The job of the sales associate changes based upon whom he or she is representing.

 STEP FOUR: LOOKING AT HOMES:

-A fun part of shopping for a home is in the looking at the various available homes on the market.
+A fun part of shopping for a home is in looking at the various available homes on the market.
 One should keep an open mind while looking at the various homes that are being offered for sale.
 Be careful not to set too many limitations in what you will consider as a possibility.
 When looking at a home, it is important to not get caught up in the current furnishings, decorations, and general appearance, as these items will typically not remain with the sale of the property or will be changed by the buyer.
-However, it is important, to look at the floor plan and mechanical/structural condition of the home, as well as, the topography and lot location.
+However, it is important to look at the floor plan and mechanical/structural condition of the home and the topography and lot location.
 After looking at the various homes available for purchase and comparing those which have caught your eye, you should be able to select one of the properties to purchase.

 STEP FIVE: DETERMINING A PRICE: